 “To find the balance you want, this is what you must become.
 You must keep your feet grounded so firmly on the earth that it’s like you have 4 legs instead of 2.
 That way, you can stay in the world.
 But you must stop looking at the world through your head.
 You must look through your heart, instead.
 That way, you will know God.”~ Elizabeth Gilbert

-While on my one year off, I began to pay closer attention to nature, and its cyclic rhythms.
+While on my one year off, just like in the Eat Pray Love movie, I began to pay closer attention to nature, and its cyclic rhythms.
 The sun shines without any hesitation and provides light to the world.
 This light changes with each season, as we now are into winter it offers a retreat.
 It’s time to reflect and nourish yourself during the darker days.
 Each season offers a gift, this miracle I never would have recognized if I had not taken a year leave.

 Falling snow reminds of me of patience and to be in sheer appreciation of what life is.
 “Every blade of grass has its angel that bends over and it whispers grow”.